wix/ricos/docs/PluginCustomization.md

 The `toolbar` setting refers to plugin functionality toolbar.
 Currently, it exposes a single field `hidden` which is expected to be an array of toolbar button `keynames` to be removed from toolbar.

+#### `defaultData`

+The `defaultData` setting refers to plugins functionality.
+It enables to set default data configuration to each plugin and it expects an content state data object.

 ### HTML Plugin Settings

 | setting key     | description                                                                                                | default value | is required? | editor/viewer config |